 A range of 15 or so mostly Treble Booster / Rangemaster style pedals using vintage transistors - also makes vintage overdrives, fuzzes and signal boosters.
 There is a significant custom component to the operation - where you can specify exactly how you would like the pedal to be set up.
 Interestingly the dials are located on either side of the pedal rather than on the front face - usually with one per each side.
 These are certainly fairly unique looking, there are not too many pedals which have their dials on the side in this format, the only one that springs to my mind is the Scott McKeon SM Fuzz.
 Nevertheless nothing here really that speaks out or appeals to me.

-Another small boutique outfit - Matt and Pete of Mainaschaff - who have to date built 5 small / compact and medium pedals with the compact Ganesha Dynamic Drive and Kijo Germanium Fuzz my two favourites here.
+Another small boutique outfit - Matt and Pete of Mainaschaff - who have to date built 5/6 small / compact and medium pedals with the compact Ganesha Dynamic Drive, Kijo Germanium Fuzz and now forthcoming ondo Shifuku Tumble-Style Overdrive my favourites here.
 The Ganapati is also cool - which combines the Ganesha Dynamic Drive and Vahana mini boost in a single dual-footswitch medium enclosure.